 Infantino – Swift Classic Carrier, Swift With Pocket, Flip Front2Back, Cozy Premium Carrier

 Baby carriers that force a child’s legs into a straight or dangling position are unhealthy.
-While n a carrier, your baby’s hips should be spread apart and bent, in the “M” position.
-The image to the left, published by The National Hip Dysplasia Institute, demonstrates an unhealthy position for a baby in its carrier.
-The diagram on the right portrays the proper position.
+While in a carrier, your baby’s hips should be spread apart and bent, in the “M” position.

 What Is Hip Dysplasia?

 Hip dysplasia is a condition where the bones of the hip joint are misaligned, unstable, and/or loose.
 Other common names for the same condition include: Developmental Dysplasia of the Hip (DDH), Hip Dislocation, Congenital Dislocation of the Hip (CDH), and Loose Hips.

 What are the Signs and Symptoms of Infant and Child Hip Dysplasia?